ShukraJaliya/spu-hackathon-aws/README.md

 ## 🚀 Deployment Instructions (Using Provided `.csv` Credentials)

 This guide provides step-by-step instructions for deploying your project to AWS using pre-configured `.csv` credentials.
-Make sure the `hackathon-user_accessKeys.csv` file is in the root directory to enable a seamless deployment process.
+Make sure the `access.csv` file is in the root directory to enable a seamless deployment process.

 ### Steps